David Milch: Career

-Milch created NYPD Blue with Steven Bochco and served as executive producer of that series for seven seasons.
-He received three Primetime Emmy Awards during his time with the series.
 Milch co-created the patrol police drama Brooklyn South with Bochco, Bill Clark, and William M. Finkelstein in 1997 while still working on NYPD Blue.
 After NYPD Blue, Milch created a CBS series called Big Apple.

 From 2004 to 2006, Milch produced Deadwood, a dramatic series for HBO.
 Milch served as creator, writer, and executive producer.
 The series received critical acclaim and garnered Milch two Primetime Emmy Award nominations for writing and producing.
 The series ended in 2006 after three seasons.
 There were plans for two feature-length movies to conclude the series, ultimately resulting in a single film released by HBO in 2019.
 Actor Ian McShane presented David Milch with the 2006 Outstanding Television Writer Award at the Austin Film Festival.

 Milch began production in 2006 on John from Cincinnati, another dramatic series for HBO.
 The series was canceled after its first season.
 Initial ratings had been lower than expected but increased steadily.
 Ratings for the final episode were more than 3 million.
 In October 2007, HBO renewed its contract with Milch.
 A pilot was commissioned for Last of the Ninth, "a drama set in the New York Police Department during the 1970s, when the Knapp Commission was formed to ferret out corruption in the force."
 Collaborating with Milch on Last of the Ninth was former NYPD Blue writer and friend Bill Clark.
 In December 2008, The Hollywood Reporter stated that Last of the Ninth would not be picked up by the network.